Martyazo: Assessment

 Owing to its short existence of little more than a week, there is a lack of reliable information on the republic.
 Researcher René Lemarchand described Martyazo as "mysterious" and an "experiment".
 Researchers Jean-Pierre Chrétien and Jean-François Dupaquier termed it an "ephemeral" state.
 Researchers Warren Weinstein, Robert Schrere, and later Catherine Scott argued that the Hutu rebellion represented an "attack by the countryside against the town", an attempt to stop intrusions into local village life by Micombero's government.
 They likened it to agrarian revolts of the colonial era.
 In this sense, the three researchers framed Martyazo as a popular republic whose declaration was possibly supposed to signify the overthrow of the "managerial elite" by "the peasants".

 The rebels who proclaimed Martyazo also used a flag, but its exact design is unclear.
 It is described as either a tricolor or bicolor in conflicting reports.
 An official report released by the secessionist government mentions a green-red-green flag.
 Contemporary reports, however, mention a green-red-black, black-red-yellow or even green-red-blue tricolor.
-This is attributed to the second-hand nature of the information, as well as a language barrier between French and Kirundi.
+The discrepancy about the flag is attributed to the second-hand nature of the information, as well as a language barrier between French and Kirundi.